Açaí palm

-The açaí palm (/əˈsaɪ.iː/; /pt/, from Nheengatu asai), Euterpe oleracea, is a species of palm tree (Arecaceae) cultivated for its fruit (açaí berries, or simply açaí), hearts of palm (a vegetable), leaves, and trunk wood.
+The açaí palm (/əˈsaɪ.iː/ ə-SY-ee, /pt-BR/; from Nheengatu asai), Euterpe oleracea, is a species of palm tree (Arecaceae) cultivated for its fruit (açaí berries, or simply açaí), hearts of palm (a vegetable), leaves, and trunk wood.
 Global demand for the fruit has expanded rapidly in the 21st century, and the tree is cultivated for that purpose primarily.

 The species is native to eastern Amazonia, especially in Brazil, mainly in swamps and floodplains.
 Açaí palms are tall, slender trees growing to more than 25 m tall, with pinnate leaves up to 3 m long.
 The fruit is small, round, and black-purple in color.
 The fruit became a staple food in floodplain areas around the 18th century, but its consumption in urban areas and promotion as a health food only began in the mid-1990s along with the popularization of other Amazonian fruits outside the region.

 Name

-The folk etymology says that chief Itaqui ordered all newborns put to death owing to a period of famine.
-When his own daughter gave birth and the child was sacrificed, she cried and died beneath a newly sprouted tree.
-The tree fed the tribe and was called açaí because that was the daughter's name (Iaçá) spelled backwards.
+The name açaí is a language variation of the Tupian word ïwasa’i, meaning “fruit that cries or expels water.”

-Its specific epithet oleracea means "vegetable" in Latin and is a form of holeraceus (oleraceus).
+In the binomial nomenclature, the genus Euterpe refers to the tree’s growth habit.
+Its specific epithet oleracea means "vegetable" in Latin, referring to the fruit as edible.